Academic Catalog

 Graduate

-In order to maintain Satisfactory Academic Progress, a graduate student is required to complete 80% of the total credit hours attempted.
+To maintain Satisfactory Academic Progress, a graduate student is required to complete 80% of the total credit hours attempted.

 How to calculate PACE